r5py/r5py/docs/user-guide/user-manual/quickstart.md

 At this stage, *r5py* has created a routable transport network, that is refered to by the `transport_network` variable.
 We can now use this network for travel time calculations.
+Depending on the extent of the network, this step can take substantial time - you can reuse the same `TransportNetwork` instance in subsequent analyses.

 ## Compute a travel time matrix

 A travel time matrix is a dataset of the travel costs (typically, time) between given locations (origins and destinations) in a study area.
-In *r5py*, {class}`r5py.TravelTimeMatrixComputer`s calculate these matrices.
-A {class}`TravelTimeMatrixComputer<r5py.TravelTimeMatrixComputer>`, once initialised, can be used multiple times with adjusted parameters, such as a different departure time.
+In *r5py*, {class}`TravelTimeMatrixComputer<r5py.TravelTimeMatrixComputer>`s calculate these matrices.
+A {class}`TravelTimeMatrixComputer<r5py.TravelTimeMatrixComputer>`, once initialised, can be used multiple times, for instance, with adjusted parameters, such as a different departure time.

 A {class}`TravelTimeMatrixComputer<r5py.TravelTimeMatrixComputer>` needs (at least) the following input arguments: